mikey-7x/Termux-projects/README.md

 A collection of practical and powerful Termux-based projects to extend your Android capabilities using Linux distributions, GUIs, automation scripts, and more!

+**New:**
+I added a new script namely "pd2sd.sh" which access external sd card in your linux

+simply copy your sd card path and replace this path with "/storage/67FE-7DD2:/mnt/sdcard_ext "in below line of the script

+--bind /storage/67FE-7DD2:/mnt/sdcard_ext \

 ---